 Scandinavia’s obsession with the meeting point between function and beauty finds its perfect expression in the watch.
-A good watch requires both design and master craftsmanship; sure, it doesn’t need to look good to work but since you’re going to wear it on your wrist every day, it damn well should.
+A good Scandinavian designed watch requires both design and master craftsmanship; sure, it doesn’t need to look good to work but since you’re going to wear it on your wrist every day, it damn well should.
+From Sweden’s watches to Denmark’s watches and even a few from the rest of the Nordic countries, find the timepiece that fits you best.

-Here are our favorite Scandinavian-made or designed watches, whether you’re the classic or modern look:
+Here are our favorite Scandinavian-made or designed watches, whether you’re after the classic or modern look.
+We’re sharing the best Swedish watches, Danish design watches, and more from the Nordics:

 What we love about this Swedish brand is that they’re out to change the way we think about buying timepieces; an excellent piece of craftsmanship doesn’t need to come with the price tag.